 When I discovered that the M50s could be modified to make their 3.5mm cable detachable, I spent a long night of cursing and burning myself with a soldering-iron until I’d done the same to mine.

-My primary computer is a custom-built tower in the most minimalist case I could find.
-On the inside I’ve got an 8-core processor, 16 GB of RAM, a aging, mid-range graphics card, and a closed-circuit liquid cooling system.
+My desktop computer is a custom-built tower in the most minimalist case I could find.
+On the inside I’ve got an 8-core AMD processor, 16 GB of RAM, a GTX 1070, and a closed-circuit liquid cooling system.

 In addition to my laptop and desktop, I have a tiny Intel NUC and a Western Digital NAS which I use to store all my media as well as RAIDed backups of my RAW photos.
 Eventually I’d like to get rid of the Intel NUC altogether and have the NAS run the show, but for now most NAS devices just don’t have the processing power I’d need.

 I didn’t know much about audio until I did a co-op at an audio company in China.
-While I was there, I was able to pick up a ton of super high-quality audio equipment that I would never have otherwise been able to afford for materials costs.
+While I was there, I was able to pick up a ton of high-quality audio equipment that I would never have otherwise been able to afford.
 I left China with an entire suitcase full of speakers.

-I cut the “cable cord” a long time ago and have been streaming Netflix, Amazon Instant, and Plex happily ever since.
+I cut the “cable cord” a long time ago and have been streaming Netflix, Hulu, and Amazon Instant Video happily ever since.
 I use both the latest generation Apple TV and an Amazon Fire Stick.
 I also have a Steam Link which I use to stream the occasion rounds of Rocket League or Grand Theft Auto to my TV.

 I bought my first real camera - a Sony NEX3 - in 2013.
 I’d always wanted to learn more about photography and I was headed back to China for a few months for work and had always regretted not owning a camera the first time I lived there.

-I’ve since sold my Olympus and made the jump to full-frame with the Sony A7.
-I bought it with the surprisingly good 28-70mm kit lens; I don’t see myself spending money on glass until the Sony FE lens selection increases and prices come down.
+Since then, I’ve learned a ton, and been through a number of cameras.
+Most recently, I’ve made the jump to full-frame with the Sony A7.
+I bought it with the surprisingly good 28-70mm kit lens, and picked up Sony’s low-cost 50mm prime.
+I’m pretty happy with this combination, and I don’t see myself spending any more money on glass until the Sony FE lens selection increases and prices come down.

 I also own a first-generation Sony RX100.
-I bought heavily used for a really good deal; I wanted something that I could bring with me any time I didn’t want to deal with worrying about my expensive camera and lenses being stolen or damaged.
+I bought it used for a really good deal because I wanted something that I could bring with me any time I needed to pack light or was worried about damaging the A7.
 It takes some really amazing shots for its size; I’m constantly impressed by the quality of the images and videos it produces.
 Sometimes I can’t even tell the difference between its post-processed images and the A7’s.

-I don’t do a lot of stuff that I really need an action cam for but when I’m diving or snorkeling or want to take a timelapse the GoPro Hero is a great companion.
-Its image and video quality isn’t great, but the pictures I take in the ocean are really more about the fun, so I don’t mind.
+I don’t do a lot of stuff that I really need an action cam for but when I’m diving or snorkeling or want to take a time-lapse the GoPro Hero is a great companion.
+Its image and video quality aren’t great, but the pictures I take in the ocean are really more about the fun, so I don’t mind.

 Photography & Design